Links on Android Authority may earn us a commission. Learn more.

 Apple’s iPod offerings may not be what they once were — gone are all but the Touch.
 However, the Mighty Vibe might make you feel like a classic iPod Shuffle is back on the menu.

-If you remember the old shuffle, you’ll know that there’s no touch screen, just a simple button setup.
+If you remember the old shuffle, you’ll know that there’s no touch screen, just a simple button setup on a tiny square device.
 That’s how the Mighty Vibe gets the job done too, and it packs storage space for over 1,000 songs.
 It’s designed for the fitness-focused music lover, weighing in at just 22 grams.
 You can simply clip it to your shirt or pants and hit the gym.

 SanDisk Clip Sport Plus

-The Clip Sport Plus is another excellent fitness-friendly option with up to 20 hours of playback and a comparatively large 16GB of storage.
-It should hold somewhere in the neighborhood of 4,000 songs, though the Clip Sport Plus isn’t exactly built for audiophiles.
-There are no advanced audio features, but the MP3 player does support MP3, WMA, AAC, WAV, and FLAC playback.
+It should hold somewhere in the neighborhood of 4,000 songs, though the Clip Sport Plus isn’t exactly for audiophiles.
+There are no advanced audio features, but the MP3 player supports MP3, WMA, AAC, WAV, and FLAC playback.

-It’s a water-resistant option, and the back of the Clip Sport Plus itself serves as a handy clip, so you can attach it and forget it.
+It’s water-resistant, and the back of the Clip Sport Plus serves as a handy clip.
 You can use your favorite Bluetooth headphones, too, so you won’t get stuck on any equipment while you hit the gym.
 If you still prefer the radio, the Clip Sport Plus is one of the best MP3 players with FM functionality.

 Sony NW-A55 Walkman